Introducing our new programme of employment support

 Work Forwards will provide people with CF tailored, one to one support from a skilled advisor to help identify your career goals and any obstacles you may be facing, and put in place practical steps to move towards overcoming these and work towards fulfilling employment.Becky

-Work Forwards will officially launch in the next few months – we can’t wait to work with the community to support as many people as possible on their employment journeys.
+Work Forwards officially launches today – we can’t wait to work with the community to support as many people as possible on their employment journeys.
 As we all recover from the pandemic together and find our way through the changing landscape of cystic fibrosis, with the backdrop of the cost-of-living crisis, we’re determined that people with CF should not face barriers to secure and fulfilling employment.

 * UCL Great Ormond Street Institute of Child Health and Great Ormond Street Hospital.
 Experiences of Living with Cystic Fibrosis.
 2019.